Other Disciplinary Proceedings

-If an attorney is disciplined in another jurisdiction where the attorney is licensed to practice law, the CDC may seek the identical or “reciprocal” discipline.
+If an attorney licensed to practice law in Texas is disciplined in another jurisdiction, the CDC shall seek the identical or “reciprocal” discipline.
 These proceedings are filed with the Board of Disciplinary Appeals.
 The CDC files a petition for reciprocal discipline, which includes a certified copy of the order of discipline from the other jurisdiction and requests that the lawyer be disciplined in Texas.
 BODA notifies the attorney, who has 30 days to show why imposition of the identical discipline in Texas would be unwarranted.
-Defenses available to the attorney include the following:
+Defenses available to the attorney include the following::

 The procedure in the other jurisdiction was so lacking in notice or opportunity to be heard that the attorney was deprived of due process.